HMS-Core/hms-ml-demo/ApplicationCases/CrazyChristmas/README.md

 ## Introduction
    CrazyChristmas uses the hand key point recognition function of HUAWEI ML Kit to control the sled to move to catch falling goods.

+   Obtain the [DemoAPK](https://h5hosting-drcn.dbankcdn.cn/cch5/AIBussiness-MLKit/christmas/apk_release_christmas_game.apk) for experience.

-    This demo demonstrates how to use [HUAWEI ML Kit] (https://developer.huawei.com/consumer/en/hms/huawei-mlkit) to quickly develop a red envelopes game app.
+   This demo demonstrates how to use [HUAWEI ML Kit](https://developer.huawei.com/consumer/en/hms/huawei-mlkit) to quickly develop a red envelopes game app.
 The purpose is to      help you experience the hand key point function and integrate HUAWEI ML Kit as soon as possible.

 ## Project directory structure
 CrazyChristmas